MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 - **Typography** – change the appearance of text, including properties like font-family, font-size, and letter spacing.

 > [!NOTE]
-> Styles applied using the paintbrush icon take precedence over properties set in the Styling workspace and custom CSS.
-For example, changing the font of a text component using the paintbrush icon overrides the font inherited from a text theme (for example, "Heading 1") in the Styling workspace.
+> When you use the paintbrush icon to apply styles, these adjustments generally take precedence over settings configured in the Styling workspace and any existing custom CSS.
+For example, altering the font of a text component with the paintbrush tool will typically override the font specified by a theme (such as Heading 1) or other inherited styles.
+However, styles defined with the *!important* directive in your custom CSS aren't overridden.

 ## Undo/redo